 You create content and publish it on your blog continuously.
-You amplify your content distribution using social media.
-You also strive to grow your email list, and maybe you run paid advertising campaigns with targeted and complete sales funnels.
+Amplify your content distribution using social media and you also strive to grow your email list, and maybe you run paid advertising campaigns with targeted and complete sales funnels.

 Over 80% of everyone who arrives at your website or your landing pages will leave without taking action.
 This, in turn, means that you are losing over 80% of your potential prospects.